 Duolingo is as effective as classroom learning

-In fact, in some cases, Duolingo learners outperform their university peers.
+In some cases, Duolingo learners outperform their university peers.
 In an independent study of English learners in Colombia, learners who used Duolingo for one semester significantly improved in speaking, writing, reading, and listening, while university English students did not.

 Teachers also recognize Duolingo's effectiveness.
 In a survey of language teachers in North America, the vast majority thought Duolingo was effective (97%) and efficient (96%) for language learning, and 96% said they would recommend Duolingo to learners!